 VAT registered businesses below the threshold can join voluntarily.

-For the vast majority of businesses it will be the first VAT period starting on or after 1 April 2019.
-For example, if your VAT Period starts on 1 April then you must keep digital records from that date and submit your next VAT Return using MTD compatible software.
-If your first VAT period starts on 1 May 2019, then you must start keeping digital records from that date and submit your next VAT Return using MTD compatible software.
+The vast majority of businesses will have been affected from the first VAT period starting on or after 1 April 2019.
+For example, if your VAT Period started on 1 April then you must have kept digital records from that date and submit your next VAT Return using MTD compatible software.
+If your first VAT period started on 1 May 2019, then you must start keeping digital records from that date and submit your next VAT Return using MTD compatible software.

 No, you won’t be automatically signed up to MTD for VAT.
 This is because HMRC needs to verify your information and migrate your record to their MTD system.

 You’ll need to sign up your business with HMRC using your existing Government Gateway Login and VAT Number.
 Once you’ve authorised Xero to connect with HMRC, you’ll be able to submit MTD VAT Returns directly from your Xero account.

 HMRC has provided useful guidance on how you do this.

 Firstly you will need to create an Agent Services Account (ASA) with HMRC and link all your clients to the account.
 You will then need to sign up your clients individually to MTD.
 Please note, you can only have one ASA account per practice and an agent user can only belong to one practice.
 HMRC’s guide on MTD for VAT as an agent will give you all the information you need.